eMedicine Specialties > Gastroenterology > Intestine

 Surgical Therapy

 The treatment of ALS is surgical.
 Conservative measures can be temporarily used to resuscitate the patient, but the definitive treatment is corrective surgery.
 When ALS is caused by recurrent or unresectable malignancies, successful palliation is frequently accomplished using interventional radiologic techniques.
-Several references are described in the preceding section.
+Several references are provided in the preceding section.

-Vettoretto and associates reported a case of afferent loop obstruction caused by an adhesive band following distal gastrectomy and reconstruction for gastric cancer.49 The authors performed diagnostic laparoscopy and laparoscopic lysis of adhesions, resulting in resolution of the ALS.
+Vettoretto and associates reported a case of afferent loop obstruction caused by an adhesive band following distal gastrectomy and reconstruction for gastric cancer.
+[57] The authors performed diagnostic laparoscopy and laparoscopic lysis of adhesions, resulting in resolution of the ALS.

-Consultations: Early consultation with a surgeon is mandatory.
+Early consultation with a surgeon is mandatory.

 Preoperative Details